manud99/timy/README.md

 ## ToDos

-- [ ] Add a Docker image for an easy installation.
 - [ ] Develop a Chrome extension.
+- [ ] Adjust config values with env vars.
 - [ ] APIs to export your entries to another format/tool.
 I'm open for ideas ...
-- [ ] Define a license.

 ## Copyright